Ian Campbell (Australian politician)

-Ian Gordon Campbell (born 22 May 1959) is a former Australian politician who served as a Senator for Western Australia from 1990 to 2007, representing the Liberal Party.
-He was a minister in the Howard Government from 2003 to 2007.
+Ian Gordon Campbell (born 22 May 1959) is an Australian former politician who served as a Senator for Western Australia from 1990 to 2007, representing the Liberal Party.
+He was a minister in the Howard government from 2003 to 2007.

 Early life

 Campbell was born in Perth, Western Australia and lived for a time in Brisbane where he attended Brisbane Grammar School.
 He was a commercial and industrial property consultant and company director before entering politics.

 Politics

 Campbell was chosen by the parliament of Western Australia on 16 May 1990 to replace retiring Senator Fred Chaney.
 He was elected in his own right in 1993, 1998 and 2004.
 He was a member of the Opposition Shadow Ministry 1994–96.

 In government, he served in numerous roles: Parliamentary Secretary to the Minister for the Environment (1996); Parliamentary Secretary to the Minister for Sport, Territories and Local Government (1996); Parliamentary Secretary to the Leader of the Government in the Senate (1996); Parliamentary Secretary to the Treasurer (1996–98); Parliamentary Secretary to the Minister for Communications, Information Technology and the Arts (1998–2001); and Parliamentary Secretary to the Treasurer (2001–03).
 He was responsible for overseeing the federal government's preparations for the Y2K bug.

 He was involved in presenting the bill that became the Environment Protection and Biodiversity Conservation Act 1999.

 Campbell also later served as Minister for Local Government, Territories and Roads (2003–04), Minister for the Environment and Heritage (2004–07), and Minister for Human Services (2007).